 The Teacher Education Program at West Liberty University coordinates the state approved certification programs among the College of Education, the College of Liberal Arts, the College of Science, and the College of Arts and Communication.
 The governing body of the Teacher Education Program, the Teacher Education Unit, is comprised of a representative from each of the areas of certification offered by West Liberty University.
 The voting representatives from these certification areas determine: certification curriculum changes, program admission points, program policies, and the assessment process/plan.
-All certification representatives act as liaisons between the Teacher Education Program and their respective academic departments and Colleges.
-Unit member are typically selected by Department Chairs and/or Deans.
-Unit meetings are held twice a month and lead by the Director of Teacher Education.
+All certification representatives act as liaisons between the Teacher Education Program and their respective academic departments/programs and Colleges.
+Unit members are typically selected by Department Chairs/Program Directors, and/or Deans.
+Unit meetings are held twice a month and led by the Director of Teacher Education.

-- Director of Teacher Education, Dr. Keely Camden
+- Director of Teacher Education, Ms. JoJo Shay

-- Assistant Director of Teacher Education, Ms. JoJo Ullom
+- Assistant Director of Teacher Education, Mrs. Nicole Shepherd

 - Special Education, Mrs. Sarah Schimmel

 - English, Dr. Steve Criniti

 - General Science,